JuliaApproximation/SingularIntegralEquations.jl/README.md

 ![Gravity Helmholtz Scattering](https://github.com/ApproxFun/SIE.jl/raw/master/images/GravityHelmholtz.gif)

-# Riemann--Hilbert Problems
+# Riemann–Hilbert Problems

-SIE has support for Riemann--Hilbert problems and Wiener--Hopf factorizations.
-[Wiener-Hopf.jl](https://github.com/ApproxFun/SIE.jl/blob/master/examples/Wiener-Hopf.jl) uses the Winer--Hopf factorization to calculate the UL decomposition of a scalar and a block Toeplitz operator.
+SIE has support for Riemann–Hilbert problems and Wiener–Hopf factorizations.
+[Wiener-Hopf.jl](https://github.com/ApproxFun/SIE.jl/blob/master/examples/Wiener-Hopf.jl) uses the Winer–Hopf factorization to calculate the UL decomposition of a scalar and a block Toeplitz operator.
 The essential lines of code in the matrix case are:

 ```julia
 G=Fun(z->[-1 -3; -3 -1]/z +